-How To: Bird Feeder Maintenance
+Bird Feeder Maintenance

-Don't worry, there are 3 simple steps to keep your feeder clean and fresh for the birds!
+Here are 3 simple steps to keep your feeder clean and fresh for the birds!

-Pour the old seed into a bucket or cup to empty the old seed into, fill your feeder halfway full and then put the older seed on top.
+Pour the old seed into a bucket or cup, fill your feeder halfway with the new seed and then put the older seed on top.
 This will keep the bottom of your feeder from becoming compacted with old seed and possibly molding.

 Cleaning your feeder regularly will keep it looking good for longer and encourage birds to visit it more often.

-Step 3: Keep Your Feeder Dry
+Step 3: Keep your feeder dry

-Use a weather guard over your feeder or Feeder Fresh™ inside it can help prevent wet and moldy seed.
+Use a weather guard over your feeder or hang it in a sheltered area to prevent wet and moldy seed.
 If the feeder is only a little damp, a simple shake can get enough air into it to allow the seed to dry.